 - Church of São Francisco

-- Stroll Cais da Ribeira - river side street with bars, shops, and tiny homes stacked on top of each other
+- Stroll Cais da Ribeira - riverside street with bars, shops, and tiny homes stacked on top of each other

-- Luís I Bridge - two level bridge (cross on the upper level for incredible views)
+- Luís I Bridge - two-level bridge (cross on the upper level for incredible views)

 - Praça de Lisboa - park